yitianlian/yitianlian.github.io/_pages/about.md

 I am currently an undergraduate student in my senior year at Xidian University, majoring in Computer Science.
 I'm also an incoming CS PhD student at Tsinghua University.

 My past research experience includes working as a research intern at the Shanghai AI Laboratory.
 I also served as a research assistant at The University of Hong Kong (HKU), under the supervision of [**Prof. Difan Zou**](https://difanzou.github.io/).
-In addition, I had a visiting research stint at KAUST, where I worked with [**Dr. Guohao Li**](https://ghli.org/) and [**Prof. Bernard Ghanem**](https://www.bernardghanem.com/).
+In addition, I had a visiting research student at KAUST, where I worked with [**Dr. Guohao Li**](https://ghli.org/) and [**Prof. Bernard Ghanem**](https://www.bernardghanem.com/).
 Earlier in my academic journey, I interned at SenseTime during my first year of university.

 Currently, my main research focuses on **Reinforcement Learning** and the application of **Agentic AI** in real-world scenarios.
 I am particularly interested in how to enhance LLMs to successfully perform tasks in real-world environments that are often noisy and unpredictable.
 Recently, my work has been centered on **Code LLMs**.